 Bone broth is nothing new and have been used for centuries.
 Your mother or grandmother or maybe even you have made bone broth.
-Letting the meat and bones simmer for hours till is was done and come up with what people also call a nice stock.
-It is time consuming and it is so much easier to buy it ready made from the store.
-Those however do not have the same benefits as home made from quality meat.
+Letting the meat and bones simmer for hours till it was done and come up with what people also call a nice stock.
+It is time-consuming and it is so much easier to buy it ready made from the store.
+Those, however, do not have the same benefits as homemade from quality meat.

 There is however a revival in the use of it since all the old benefits are brought to the attention and openly supported by several celebrities.

 The amazing nutritious values of bone broth is gaining back popularity and that is why I will dig a little deeper in how to make it and how you can use it to stay or improve your health.

 There are some people who call bone broth natures multivitamins because it contains multiple chemical compound and minerals that most of the time we do not get enough in our diet.

 Here are a few things you can find in a bone broth